 It sucks to feel stuck.

-First are the brutal, excessive training regimens that may get the needle moving again but also inevitably end in burnout or injury.
+First are the brutal, excessive training regimens that may get the needle moving again, but end in burnout or injury.

 Then comes the resignation—the acceptance that meaningful improvement is no longer in the cards—and workouts become a chore, like brushing your teeth or doing your laundry.

-Finally, the will to go on expires, and the towel is thrown in.
+Finally, the will to go on expires, and the towel is tossed.

 It doesn’t have to be that way, though.